A Gift in Your Will

 - Advance the intellectual growth of its community;

-- Preserve, care for and display the collection.
+- Preserve, care for and display the world-class collections.

 Government support for higher education and for cultural institutions has not kept pace with the rising costs of maintaining academic excellence.
-In 2008/9, the government funded 35% of The Courtauld’s £10 million annual budget.
-Student tuition fees provide 20% and other income (such as events and gallery income) 11%.
-The rest of our budget, 34%, comes from private philanthropic sources such as gifts from those who remember The Courtauld Institute of Art in their Will.
+In 2013/14, the government funded 23% of The Courtauld’s £13.4 million annual budget.
+Student tuition fees provided 27%, research income was 5% and other income (such as income from the Gallery and shop) 17%.
+The rest of our budget, 28%, comes from private philanthropic sources such as gifts from those who remember The Courtauld Institute of Art in their will.

 Your professional adviser can advise you how to make a straightforward gift to The Courtauld Institute of Art for general purposes.
 This way, The Courtauld can use your gift where it is needed the most.
 The majority of our members and supporters make their donation in this way because such gifts allow The Courtauld’s Board of Governors to carefully consider how to make the best use of your gift to meet the changing priorities of the time.